 top of page

-Terina the Arena Cleaner
+Episode 66 - Terina the Arena Cleaner

-“What brings you to Shadowspire?” a veteran sergeant, bald on top with white hair on the side, asked at the main entrance.
-A group of four guards in chainmail and helms stood nearby and watched with long spears and back up long swords.
+A veteran sergeant, bald on top with white hair on the sides, asked at the main entrance.
+Four guards in chainmail and helms stood nearby and watched with long spears and backup longswords.

 My‑re and Vomarian looked at each other and said in unison, “Pleasure.”
 “Business.”

-My-re and Vomarian considered each other and said in unison, “Business.”
+My‑re and Vomarian considered each other and said in unison.
+“Business.”
 “Pleasure.”

 “Great,” My‑re said with forced enthusiasm and pulled Vomarian’s hand to cross into the city.

-“Woah, wait.”
+“Whoa, wait.”

 “Wait, what?”